Zebrawood Kitchens

-modern zebrawood kitchen cabinets with Carrera marble countertopsA dramatic choice in wood, whether it’s the star of the kitchen or playing second fiddle.
+For modern zebrawood kitchens, there is a dramatic choice of wood, whether it’s the star of the kitchen or playing second fiddle.

-In a historic Philadelphia townhouse, zebrawood veneer is a show stopper on the cabinetry, but it doesn’t end there.
-The opposite wall (and door) is also finished in this exotic material, turning the corner into the stairway area.
+Zebrawood kitchens are relatively rare.
+In a historic Philadelphia townhouse, zebrawood veneer is a show stopper on the cabinetry.
+But it doesn’t end there.
+The opposite wall (and door) is also finished in this exotic striped African hardwood, turning the corner into the stairway area.
 The rest of the kitchen selections act as neutrals.
 The counters are honed Carrara marble.
 Stainless steel finishes on appliances, light fixtures and the undermounted farmhouse sink, completed with a pair of Dornbracht faucets, stay in the background.

-A dramatic mix of dark grains and golden highlights, dense African zebrawood became popular for those desiring an exotic look.
+A dramatic mix of dark grains and golden highlights, dense African zebrawood became popular for those who appreciate an unusual grain.
 But as an endangered species, prices soared and alternatives were created.
 An engineering process that combines faster growing trees, such as poplar, basswood and linden, are made into solid laminated blocks then dyed to create the zebrawood pattern in a high quality veneer.
 Quarter-sawing maximizes the contrasting pattern and minimizes warping.

-contemporary black and zebrawood kitchen with stainless tambour doorsFeatured in Black Lacquer Kitchens, the material was used on the island and range wall.
+Zebrawood, or zebrano, is often mixed with black.
+This modern kitchen, featured in the Black Lacquer Kitchens, post shows how it was used on the island and as a backsplash on the range wall.
 Zebrawood is a daring selection that will create an exciting modern space.

 (Sources: Modern Home Idea, Devons Woodworking)